stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 So, now we know what golden testing is, but if unit tests and golden tests are so similar, why don't we just keep up with unit tests, right?

 The truth is that unit tests are not useful when evaluating complex and large outputs and that's where the difference lies.
-Here are some advantages of golden tests over unit tests.
+Test are all about maintainability and readability and when we tests large outputs we tend to add visual noise to our code.
+Helpfully Golden Tests fixes this issue, lets check the main advantages.

- - It wouldn't be practical to store a large output inside the test code.
+ - Large outputs are stored in a golden file reducing the visual noise in our code.

  - With some golden tests libraries the expected output (Golden File) can be automatically generated.